To run for a judicial office in the State of Nevada, you must meet the following requirements:

 IS AN APPOINTMENT REQUIRED?

-Appointments are helpful so we may be prepared for your visit, but they are not required.
+Appointments are helpful so we may be prepared for your visit and to avoid having to wait to be seen by your Filing Officer, but they are not required.
 To schedule an appointment with the Secretary of State’s office, please call (775) 684-5705.

 To schedule an appointment with your County Clerk or Registrar of Voters, click here to find the contact information.